Start here

 What to avoid

-- Starting with five styling products at once.
+- Starting with five Shape and Hold products at once.

 - Dry brushing curls after they have formed.

-- Using heavy wax when you want movement and shape.
+- Using heavy wax when you want Shape and movement.

 - Judging your hair before it has dried fully.

-- Assuming frizz always means you need a stronger product.
+- Assuming frizz always means you need stronger Hold.

 How to choose your first routine

-If you are brand new, use the beginner routine.
+If you are brand new, use the beginner version of The Routine.
 If your main frustration is puffiness or frizz, start with frizz control.
 If you mostly need product clarity, read the product guides first and focus on product type before brand.

 Keep the first two weeks simple.
-Change your drying method, apply product while damp and use one styler at a time.
+Change your drying method, Shape while damp and use one Shape or Hold product at a time.
 That gives you a clearer read on what your hair actually needs.

 If you are unsure whether your hair is wavy, curly or coily, use the curl type guide as a quick visual reference.
 Then still choose your routine by the problem you want to solve first.